FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 ### Answer

-[Online Booking Status](https://help.fareharbor.com/dashboard/availabilities/updating/online-booking-status/): Each availability has an online booking status, which controls how it can be viewed and booked by online customers.
-In most cases, the status will be set to Auto close, which automatically prevents online customers from booking after a certain time cutoff, based on [item’s settings](https://help.fareharbor.com/dashboard/items/online-booking-settings/).
-The other statuses include open override, cancelled, closed & call to book, and closed & hidden.
+Online Booking Status: Each availability has an online booking status, which controls how it can be viewed and booked by online customers.
+In most cases, the status will be set to `auto`, which automatically prevents online customers from booking after a certain time cutoff, based on [item’s settings](https://help.fareharbor.com/dashboard/items/online-booking-settings/).
+The other statuses include `open`, `call`, `closed`, `cancelled`.

 These statuses are included in:
 * `GET /companies/<shortname>/availabilities/<availability.pk>/`
 * `GET /companies/<shortname>/items/<item.pk>/minimal/availabilities/date/<date>/`
 * `GET /companies/<shortname>/items/<item.pk>/minimal/availabilities/date-range/<start-date>/<end-date>/`

+For a complete description of these statuses and their meaning, go to [https://help.fareharbor.com/dashboard/availabilities/updating/online-booking-status/](https://help.fareharbor.com/dashboard/availabilities/updating/online-booking-status/).

 # FH API Integration Best Practices